APogue/APogue.github.io/_protocols/codebook_with_coding_protocol.md

 - Code as `rights-based` if:
   * Frames the incident around students' legally or morally protected rights and freedoms
   * Includes claims of being denied fair treatment, representation, or inclusion under civil rights principles
-  * E.g., "University overreach is chilling protected speech"
+  * E.g., "University overreach is chilling protected speech," “We were subject to a heckler’s veto,” “This organization discriminates”
 - Code as `oversight_failure` if:
   * Frames the incident as resulting from administrative indifference, selective enforcement, or unjust policing
-  * E.g., "The university failed to intervene," "Police escalated without cause"
+  * E.g., "The university failed to intervene," "Police escalated without cause," “The office failed to respond to reports”
 - Code as `policy_violation_defense` if:
-  * Frames student actions as compliant with university policies
+  * Frames student actions as compliant with university policies OR
   * Accuses administration of unfair discretionary action
-  * E.g., "Their structure was allowed to remain after permit expiration"
+  * E.g., "Their structure was allowed to remain after permit expiration," “We have the right to unplanned protest in the free speech zone”
 - Code as `financial_grievance` if:
-  * Cites tuition, fees, university resources, or funding allocation as basis for grievances
+  * Cites tuition, fees, university resources, or funding allocation as basis for grievances with administration or another party
-  * E.g., "Organization that uses student fees partakes in activities that exclude certain groups"
+  * E.g., "Organization that uses student fees partakes in activities that exclude certain groups," “UCPD budget increases to fund more less-than-lethal weapons”
 - Code as `combination` if:
   * Multiple framings presented in one narrative (e.g., citing both rights violations and oversight failures)
 - Code as `none` if: